 The ProTech 203 consists of three units (A, B, and C).
 Each unit has its own separate power supply.
-There are three different versions of power supplies which have the following input voltages: 18-32 Vdc, 90-150 Vdc/88-132Vac, and 180-264 Vac.
+The input voltage range is 18-32 Vdc.

 Each unit power supply produces +5 V and +24 V. These voltages are isolated from the input voltage.
+The +24 V for all three units are "OR-ed" together to provide power to the interposing relay.

-Figure 3-3.
-Block Diagram of One Unit of the ProTech 203 System
+Figure 3-4.
+Block Diagram of One Unit of ProTech 203 System